How to become a Phlebotomist in the UK 2025 [Beginner’s Guide]

 • If you have any, list relevant phlebotomy certifications or licenses

-• Specify the issuing organization and dates of certification
+• Specify the issuing organisation and dates of certification

 Additional Sections (Optional):